guilhermegules/tree-datastructure-poc/README.md

 - **Height** of the tree is the distance between the farthest leaf to the root
 - **Deep** or **level** of a node is the distance between the root and the node in question

-## Full, Complete and Perfect binary trees
+## :atom_symbol: Full, Complete and Perfect binary trees

 Depending on how nodes are arranged in a binary tree, it can be full, complete or perfect: